Principles of Statistical Inference in Online Problems: Algorithms

-When the data arrive sequentially, we need to maintain a vector \(\vec{x}\) in order to store the last \(s_n\) observations to update the moving sum \(K_{n,0}\).
-This can be implemented efficiently using a queue data structure as it is first-in-first-out.
-Hence the recursive algorithm for \(\bar{\sigma}^2_{n, \LASER(1,1)}\) is given by Algorithm \ref{algo:las-zm}.
+When the data arrive sequentially, we need to maintain a vector $\vec{x}$ in order to store the last $s_n$ observations to update the moving sum $K_{n,0}$.
+This can be implemented efficiently using a queue data structure as it is first-in-first-out; see Algorithm \ref{algo:las-zm}.